Years go, dreams go, and youth goes too,

 I’m currently writing a book that is a philosophical travel and nature memoir about darkness, stargazing and human nature.

 Astrotourism – tourism focused on experiencing the night sky – is a hugely growing trend in the travel industry.
-With 15 years experience working in travel publishing and consulting, I combine my passions and expertise to help destinations and tourism providers in understanding this lucrative new sector.
+With my long experience in travel publishing and consulting, I combine my passions and expertise to help destinations and tourism providers in understanding this lucrative new sector.

 In the wake of COVID-19, tourism products will need to be greener, more sustainable and more focused on local natural surrounds, which makes astrotourism a prime example of the way forward for the travel industry.
 I offer: